tomjaguarpaw/blog.poisson.chat/posts/2020-08-05-applicative-difference-lists.md

 ```

 However, this is a recursive structure: that blocks compiler optimizations
-because GHC does not inline recursive functions (if they were,
+because GHC does not inline recursive functions (if it did,
 this could be a viable approach).

 Notice that this free applicative functor is basically a list,